 Malaysia, with its good physical infrastructure system, export (varied) sector, fin tech, and professional services, is currently aiming towards global competitiveness and employee management.
 As a result of the changing employee behavior and management landscape, there is a need for small businesses to develop strategies with which to cope with the current changes and demands with employee management.

 The ever-increasing burden of litigation by employees against small businesses is a dark cloud that hangs over business operations and rouge management practices.
 To be proactive; will require a rethink or review of existing people management practices more than ever.

 Importance of Employee Management

-The importance of employee management remains crucial to any organisation and even the nation’s economy.
+The importance of employee management remains crucial to any organization and even the nation’s economy.
 Businesses have incurred over MYR186 million in wrongful dismissal claims from 2014-2017 which is an alarming rate.
-The fact that employee management does not remain an impersonal science could necessitate the weaving in of legal threads in areas that are personal to individual employee and situation.
+The fact that employee management does not remain an impersonal science could necessitate the weaving in of legal threads in areas that are personal to individual employees and situations.

 Nevertheless, satisfying your employees should not deter you from informing them, as soon as possible, of any mistakes made, or shortfalls in performance.
 Offer them listening ears afterwards.